SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_f5e6cf5e-bd9f-4caf-9098-fe4a9e0aeaa0_do_not_edit_manually.md

     - **Effort:** advanced

+??? abstract "WMIC Command To Determine The Antivirus"

+    Detects WMIC command to determine the antivirus on a system, characteristic of the ZLoader malware (and possibly others)

+    - **Effort:** intermediate

 ??? abstract "WMIC Uninstall Product"

     Detects products being uninstalled using WMIC command.

     - **Effort:** intermediate

-??? abstract "Webshell Creation"
+??? abstract "Webshell Execution W3WP Process"

-    Detects possible webshell file creation.
-It requires File Creation monitoring, which can be done using Sysmon's Event ID 11.
-However the recommended SwiftOnSecurity configuration does not fully cover the needs for this rule, it needs to be updated with the proper file names extensions.
+    Detects possible webshell execution on Windows Servers which is usually a w3wp parent process with the user name DefaultAppPool.

-    - **Effort:** master
+    - **Effort:** advanced

 ??? abstract "WiFi Credentials Harvesting Using Netsh"

     Detects the harvesting of WiFi credentials using netsh.exe, used in particular by Agent Tesla (RAT) and Turla Mosquito (RAT)

+    - **Effort:** elementary

+??? abstract "Windows Credential Editor Registry Key"

+    Detects the use of Windows Credential Editor (WCE).
+Prerequisites are logging for Registry events in the Sysmon configuration (events 12 and 13).

     - **Effort:** elementary